CreatingData/Historical-Populations/README.md

 This is a dataset and code that merges three major sources of historical US population data.

 It is part of the in-progress [*Creating Data* digital monograph](http://creatingdata.us/).
 If citing, please cite that project in addition to this repo.
-Eg: "Schmidt, Benjamin. *Creating Data: The Invention of Information in the nineteenth century American State.* http://creatingdata.us"
+Eg: "Schmidt, Benjamin. *Creating Data: The Invention of Information in the nineteenth century American State.* http://creatingdata.us".

+### License

+This data is in the public domain and there are no legal restrictions on its use.
+If you're an academic, I'd recommend citing also the [CESTA population set](https://github.com/cestastanford/historical-us-city-populations) that this draws on.
+### Content

 A fuller description of data and method is contained in the file `extended_description.md` and on the project page.